joisig/joisig.com/_posts/2021-03-04-patent-pending-pancakes.md

 ## This patent is public domain!

 Most Icelandic pancake recipes are virtually identical, but the devil is in the details.
 The recipe I use is a slightly modified version of [this one by Eva Laufey Kjaran](https://evalaufeykjaran.is/islenskar-ponnukokur-me-sultu-og-rjoma/) (I use a bit more butter).
-It tastes great and is very unlikely to stick.
+It tastes great and is very unlikely to stick to the pan.
 I'm publishing my variation in English so Icelandophiles worldwide can benefit.

 ## Ingredients:
 *	3 dl wheat